 It’s very simple…If you commit a crime, eventually you will get caught.
 If you work hard, you will eventually see the fruits of your labor.
 That is why I pray so hard when faced with decisions to make.
 If it is in the will of God, He will assist me to make the right choices.
 This is an important lesson that I have had to learn...more than once.

 10. The people you love will hurt you sometimes.

-They may not want to hurt you, but sometimes they do.
+People you love may not want to hurt you, but sometimes they do.
 This is a part of life and love and relationships.
 This is why unconditional love is so important.
 Unconditional love allows us to see beyond the hurt and into the heart of the person who hurt us and to know their true intentions.
 It also allows us to make a decision as to whether or not the person who hurt you even has a place in your life.
-Remember, God places people in your life, but He also removes them.
+Remember, God places people in your life, but He also removes them from your life.

 11. Prayer works

 This is actually the most important lesson that I have learned.
 Call it saving the best for last... it is the one I want to leave fresh in your mind.

 I honestly don't know where I would be without God in my life.
 I have to pray.
 I have to seek God's Word.
 I have to know that I am doing what He has laid out for me.
 I have to pray for others.

 God is there - always; in the darkest hours and on the brightest days.
 He answers - always.
 His answers may not be what I think they should be, but He knows best.
 Prayer is what gets me through everything and without it, without Jesus, I would be lost.